Future of Work

 An advocacy organization that recognizes art as an integral part of an individual’s health and wellbeing, offering various online programs and resources.

-As we begin to build a framework for the post-pandemic arts recovery, CultureSource is offering virtual convenings for staff at member organizations.
+As we begin to build a framework for the post-pandemic arts recovery, CultureSource will continue to offer virtual convenings for staff at member organizations.
 Convenings are held virtually via Zoom and Slack, and provide a space for cultural workers to strategize best practices and navigate ongoing complexity.

 Southeast Michigan Arts & Culture Slack Channel